dibsy/Recipies-Of-A-Jenkins-Hacker/backdoor/README.md

 - The developers creates certain modular functions containing the repetitive code and then reuses across various projects/pipelines/jobs.
 - Personal Research : https://oxhat.blogspot.com/2022/07/attacking-backdooring-and-exfiltrating.html
 - There are 2 ways we can backdoor the shared pipelines
-  1. Add a backdoor inside a shared library codebase
+  1. Add a backdoor inside a shared library codebase ( Jenkins Admin Access Not Required )
 ``` Groovy
 @Library("shared-libraries") _
 pipeline{